karfrank/elkctl/README.md

 ## Times

 The default behaviour is to show the logs of the last 5 minutes.
-The `-s --since` and `-u --until` option allow to specifiy as required.
+The `-s --since` and `-u --until` options allow to specifiy time ranges as required.

  - The logs for the last hour: `elkctl -s 'now-1h' ...`
  - The logs for the last 30 minutes: `elkctl -s 'now-30m' ...`